What is B2B lead generation?

 Response SLAs: Service-level agreements ensuring leads get timely follow-up when they hit qualification thresholds

-Here are the most effective strategies GTM teams use to generate and convert B2B leads:
+The most effective B2B lead generation strategies combine multiple channels, each reinforcing the others.
+Here are the core tactics GTM teams use to generate and convert B2B leads:

 Use intent signals to identify in-market accounts, then personalize outreach based on firmographic, role, and behavioral data.
 Test systematically to find what drives replies and conversions.